 Nine times out of ten, narcissists are intimidated by authority figures.
 This is why they often struggle with power in relationships.
-That gives you two options – place them in front of an authority figure, or become the authority figure yourself.
-The latter is more advisable and practical.
-Taking charge is a great way to show a narcissist his place.
+That gives you two options – Place them in front of an authority figure or become the authority figure yourself.
+To expose a narcissist, the latter is more advisable and practical.
+Taking charge is a great way to show a narcissist their place.

-But being assertive should not be confused with rudeness.
+However, being assertive should not be confused with rudeness.
 The aim is to know how to make a narcissist miserable.
-The answer is – by standing up for yourself.
+The answer is – Stand up for yourself.
 If they can’t respect you as an equal, they will do that when you assume the role of a superior.

-So the next time you walk into the office, put a smile on that face.
+So the next time you walk into their space, put a smile on that face.
 Be cheerful and joyous in following Walt Disney’s instruction — Smile, and let the world wonder why!

 13. Redirect the limelight

-A narcissist’s self-obsession is fed by the spotlight they shine on themselves.
-You could very smoothly redirect that light on yourself, or anyone honestly.
-In a meeting for instance, when that narcissistic coworker is trying to take all the credit, you can gently pitch in that the others have put in considerable effort too.
+Many narcissists have a self-obsession that is fed by the spotlight they shine on themselves.
+You could very smoothly redirect that light on yourself, or anyone, honestly.
+In a meeting, for instance, when that narcissistic coworker is trying to take all the credit, you can gently pitch in that the others have put in equal effort.

 This will turn the tables on a narcissist effortlessly.
 They’ll be a little enraged at the attention they have to share (and might even use gaslighting) but that’s okay.
 The only thing to keep in mind is steering everyone’s attention away from the narcissist.
 Every time they talk about themselves, switch the focus of the conversation.
 A few attempts later, they should take the hint.
 If this doesn’t make a narcissist fear you, I don’t know what will.